JosueAbou/Mise_en_style_application_powerapps/README.md

 Where `<app_file>` is the name of the file extracted from your PowerApps application, and `<style_file>` is the path to the JSON file that defines your custom styles.

-Here is a BPMN Diagram summarizing all the whole process :
+Here is a BPMN Diagram summarizing the whole process :
 <p><img src="images/process.png"/></p>

 ## Example